 “I would suggest to you that if that should become the accepted practice in America – that we are no longer going to care about that – then maybe it’s time to board (Congress up) and go home and say we did our best but we just didn’t quite make it.”

 Rep. Chris Smith, R-New Jersey, said that “most people in government are unaware” that abortion based on the sex of a fetus “is part of a deliberate plan of population control that has now boomeranged and come to our own country.”

 “This is the real war on women,” he insisted.

 Rep. Marsha Blackburn, R-Tennessee, argued Wednesday that it’s “hypocrisy to say that one is pro-woman and that it’s OK to end the life of an unborn child just because of its gender.”

 “Since when did America subscribe to the idea that males are worth more than females?” she asked.
 “It’s sick, it’s discriminatory, it’s sexist and it is blatantly anti-woman and anti-human.”

-Michigan Rep. John Conyers, the top Democrat on the House Judiciary Committee, asserted Wednesday that the bill "tramples (on) the rights of women under the guise of nondiscrimination, while doing absolutely nothing to provide women with needed resources for their babies, female and male."
+Michigan Rep. John Conyers, the top Democrat on the House Judiciary Committee, said the bill “tramples (on) the rights of women under the guise of nondiscrimination, while doing absolutely nothing to provide women with needed resources for their babies, female and male.”

-Rep. Barbara Lee, D-California, said the bill's backers were "exploiting serious issues like racism and sexism in a backdoor attempt to make abortion illegal."
+Rep. Barbara Lee, D-California, said the bill’s backers were “exploiting serious issues like racism and sexism (as part of) a backdoor attempt to make abortion illegal.”

 “Attempts to restrict or deny access to safe abortions is harmful to women’s health and would ultimately take us back to the days of back-alley abortions,” she said.